jjbouza/tda-tools/README.md

 diagram <- function(input, type, dim_max=3, threshold=Inf, modulus=2, do_cocycles=0)
 ```

-The parameters are mostly self explanatory and are explained in the documentation.
+The parameters are mostly self explanatory.
 Say we want to compute first degree homology of points sampled from the unit circle.
 We can start by defining a function to uniformly sample from the circle.
 ```R
 CircleUnif <- function(n,rad=1,centre=c(0,0)){
           x0 <- centre[1] ; y0 <- centre[2]